Navigating Next Steps at the U.S.‑Mexico Border

-With this idea in hand, we’re teaming up with a powerhouse group of partners at the U.S./Mexico border, transforming existing migrant shelters into human-centered, meaningful spaces to gather, heal, and support one another.
-Together with Burners without Borders and best-in-class industry leaders like Professor Ronald ‘RAEL’ Rael, Lina Lyte Plioplyte, Kai Schoenhals, Charles Michel, and Leigh Glynn-Finnegan, we’re providing unprecedented hospitality and support to families looking to build a future.
-And through the Color Movement, with Catholic Sisters as one of our key partners, we’re doing more of what they do best—creating a place where vulnerable families can be surrounded by love and community; where they can live, plan, and dream.
+With this idea in hand, we teamed up with a powerhouse group of partners at the U.S./Mexico border, transforming existing migrant shelters into human-centered, meaningful spaces to gather, heal, and support one another.
+Together with Burners without Borders and best-in-class industry leaders like Professor Ronald ‘RAEL’ Rael, Lina Lyte Plioplyte, Kai Schoenhals, Charles Michel, and Leigh Glynn-Finnegan, Alight provided unprecedented hospitality and support to families looking to build a future.
+And through the Color Movement, with Catholic Sisters as one of our key partners, we've done more of what they do best—creating a place where vulnerable families can be surrounded by love and community; where they can live, plan, and dream.

 We’re scaling up what currently exists at border shelters to provide a range of human-worthy services, including socio-emotional support activities, workforce development training, and opportunities for solitude, joy, and community building.
 Transforming spaces with color and light, we’re building a more holistic environment that allows migrants to breathe, reflect, and build a new sense of community.

-We’re including a full COVID-19 prevention and response component to the space transformation of the shelters, ensuring that they’re supplied with proper COVID-19 protective equipment, while also being able to continue welcoming new residents.
-With high-impact, culturally resonant COVID-19 public health messaging, shelter providers will have the tools to distribute and educate throughout both their shelters and the larger, local community.
+During the pandemic, we included a full COVID-19 prevention and response component to the space transformation of the shelters, ensuring that they were supplied with proper COVID-19 protective equipment, while also being able to continue welcoming new residents.
+With high-impact, culturally resonant COVID-19 public health messaging, shelter providers had the tools to distribute and educate throughout both their shelters and the larger, local community.

-A group of kids playing soccer at Casa de la Misericordia in Nogales, Mexico/em>
+A group of kids playing soccer at Casa de la Misericordia in Nogales, Mexico

 We’re helping migrant families do what they tell us they yearn for—to share their gifts with others and to give back to the places that host them, their neighbors.
 Through skills training on gardening and cooking, families can not only nourish themselves but feed local communities as well.
 Creating meaningful moments with neighbors while growing community and building food sovereignty all adds up to better piece of mind, and more resilience for the future.